 The ultimate goal of my research is to uncover subtle acts of influence in strategic interactions across genders and any ensuing impacts on their performance evaluations and outcomes.
 Hence, I collect novel data sets from strategic interaction settings of inter-collegiate debate tournaments & MBA negotiation exchanges using text mining, argument mining and micro-econometric techniques.
 In another research strand, I borrow tools from banking contagion models to theoretically understand the impact of homophily in team innovation decisions.

 The (Great) Persuasion Divide?
 Gender Disparities in Debate Speeches & Evaluations

 [draft coming soon] [slides -ESWC]

 Do men and women persuade differently?
 Are they evaluated differently?
-Using a data set of 1517 verbatim speech transcripts, evaluation scores and administrative data from the well-defined competitive setting of intercollegiate debate tournaments, I investigate linguistic tactics across genders and any ensuing impacts on their performance evaluations.
-On average, female debaters use less formal, more personal & disclosing style and more hedges & fillers in their speeches.
-In terms of evaluation, women with more analytical style are punished with a 0.16 standard deviation reduction in score, whereas more personal pronouns and positive emotional tone are associated with a 0.13 and 0.17 standard deviation increase in score respectively.
-Most effects become statistically insignificant when accounting for debate-room specific factors.
-Altogether, these findings suggest that women receive lower scores because they use more score-reducing and less score-enhancing features in their speeches, rather than varying evaluation standards for each gender.
-These results contribute to discussions on the role of persuasion tactics the path to high-powered career success for women.
+Using a data set of 1517 speech transcripts, evaluation scores and demographic data from prestigious university debate tournaments, I investigate spoken verbal tactics across genders and any ensuing impacts on their performance evaluations.
+On average, female debaters use less hierarchical, more personal and disclosing style, and more hedges and fillers in their speeches.
+In terms of evaluation, speeches given by women receive 0.16 standard deviation lower score compared to those given by men.
+Controlling for debate room and judge panel characteristics, speeches given by women with analytical style and fillers received harsher punishment, whereas personal pronouns and positive emotional tone are associated with higher scores.
+At debate-room level, except for fillers, other effects become statistically insignificant.
+These findings suggest that, linguistic-wise, women receive lower scores mainly because their speeches contain more score-reducing and less score-enhancing features, rather than gender-specific evaluation standards.

 Two of a Kind Try Together?
 The Impact of Homophily on Innovation Decisions in Teams (with Josse Delfgaauw)